JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 Initialization of power grid simulations requires a multi-step approach that combines steady-state power flow analysis with dynamic component initialization.
 OpPoDyn.jl provides a structured framework for this process, building on the initialization capabilities of NetworkDynamics.jl.

+For general background on NetworkDynamics initialization concepts, see the [NetworkDynamics Initialization Guide](@extref NetworkDynamics.Initialization).

 ## Overview

 Power grid initialization involves finding valid initial conditions that satisfy both: